samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix.md

 87.4% of patients have 80% of hospitals agree on treatment.
 For those patients that did actually receive thrombolysis, 78.8% of patients have 80% of hospitals agree to thrombolyse.
 For those patients that did not actually receive thrombolysis, 91.1% of patients have 80% of hospitals agree not to thrombolyse.

 <img src="./images/04_xgb_10_features_10k_cohort_agreement_vs_hospital_single.jpg" width="400"/>

+*Agreement on decision-making between hospitals when predicting thrombolysis use in the 10k patient cohort.
+The x-axis shows the proportion of hospitals which must agree on a decision, and the y-axis shows the proportion of patients that have that level of agreement.
+Analysis is for all decisions (blue solid), for those who did receive thrombolysis (orange dashed), or for those that did not receive thrombolysis (green dotted).*